 Dirt bike is not idling due to weak spark, carburator damage, old air filters or another reason can be the wrong air fuel mixture ratio.
 To fix this issue the simple method is warming up the dirt bike.

-Sometimes your dirt bike is running well but suddenly behaves anonymously; then many doubts come in my mind and you must be thinking, why does my dirt bike not idle?
+Sometimes your dirt bike is running well but suddenly behaves anonymously; then many doubts come in my mind and you must be thinking, why is my dirt bike not idling?

 We will tell you every possible cause and fix your rough sluggish bike to idle dirt bike.
 You won’t believe that sometimes this could be easy to handle, like warming up or adjusting wires or screws.

 But if these simple steps won’t work, then what you need to do, follow the instructions I’m going to tell you.

 Here, we will see what the causes behind making a dirt bike to rough idle one are.
 You need to check each part of the dirt bike one by one and if any part is malfunctioning, discuss its solution.

 Now, without taking too much time, let’s begin with the reasons.

 What are the causes that make dirt bikes rough idle?